gz/website/_posts/2021-03-13-context-switching-gone-wrong.md

 interrupt it would use an outdated `RFLAGS` (the one which remained from the last time the process did a system call).

-Going back to our branches example from earlier: Imagine an interrupt happens after the CPU already executed `cmp` but just before it wanted to start executing `jne`.
-Instead of resuming execution at `jne` with the up-to-date `RFLAGS`, now we resumed with an outdated `RFLAGS` value that may or may not correspond to what `cmp` computed one instruction earlier.
-Therefore, without restoring `RFLAGS` properly, our branching became a seemingly random affair -- depending on whether interrupts would happen or not and when :).
+Going back to our branch example from earlier: Imagine an interrupt happens after the CPU already executed `cmp` but just before it wanted to start executing `jne`.
+Instead of resuming execution at `jne` with the up-to-date `RFLAGS`, now we resume with an outdated `RFLAGS` value that may or may not correspond to what `cmp` computed one instruction earlier.
+Without restoring `RFLAGS` properly, our branching became a seemingly random affair -- depending on whether interrupts would happen or not and when :).

 [^1]: Another way would be through memory corruption, but that's not what was happening with this bug.